jeroendv/gmpl.vim/README.md

 gmpl.vim
 ========
 A GMPL vim syntax highlight sheet.
+Credit goes to  markjet7 (initial gmpl.vim) and to jeroendv.

 Installation
 ============
-Copy to your vim syntax folder

-With `vundle`, use the in-vim command `:Plugin 'maelvalais/gmpl.vim'`
+With `vundle`, use the in-vim command `:Plugin 'maelvalais/gmpl.vim'` Without `vundle`, copy the content of each folder `syntax` and `ftdetect` into your `~/.vim` folder.

 Usage
 =====
-Will highlight GMPL `.mod` file syntax based on theme colors.
+This syntax file will highlight any GMPL `.mod` file.
 GMPL is the GLTK language (GTLK is a GNU linear programming solver).